tahiri-lab/KMeansPhyloTreesClustering/README.md

 # Clean Project

-To clean the project, please execute :
+To clean the project, please execute:

     $ make clean